akalenuk/wordsandbuttons/README.md

 - [Can we use lemniscates for ultra-cheap vector graphics?](https://wordsandbuttons.online/can_we_use_lemniscates_for_ultra_cheap_vector_gaphics.html) This depicts an old idea of using multifocal lemniscates to draw arbitrary shapes.
 In some applications, this may be indeed an economical alternative to splines.
 <sup>[#demos](https://wordsandbuttons.online/all_demos.html)</sup> <sup>[#mathematics](https://wordsandbuttons.online/all_mathematics.html)</sup>

-- [Bi-whatever transformations](https://wordsandbuttons.online/biwhatever_transformations.html) An interactive explanation of how polynomial transformations such as trilinear or biquadratic or even linear-cubic work, and how to craft your own that fits your particular task the best.
+- [Bi-whatever transformations](https://wordsandbuttons.online/biwhatever_transformations.html) An interactive explanation of how polynomial transformations such as trilinear or biquadratic or even linear-cubic work, and how to craft your own.
 <sup>[#demos](https://wordsandbuttons.online/all_demos.html)</sup> <sup>[#mathematics](https://wordsandbuttons.online/all_mathematics.html)</sup>

 - [Arctangent scale.
 It's like the logarithmic scale but infinite](https://wordsandbuttons.online/arctangent_scale_its_like_the_logarithmic_scale_but_infinite.html) An interactive demo of how, with arctangent used as a scale, we can show any function on a screen.
 And not just a fragment of it but the whole function.